 Q: What value does CPB® certification bring to your work in medical billing?

 A: Healthcare business requires CPBs® who can handle all aspects of the revenue cycle.
-In my position, I am responsible for proper claims submission to the insurance company for reimbursement.
 The claims billing/submission process should include following all government regulations and insurance requirements.
 Improper billing may lead to audit reviews, reduced reimbursement, and insurance disputes, all of which negatively affect a practice’s revenue cycle.
 For these reasons, professional expertise is crucial to perform successful billing services.

 Q: How does the training you received help you in your daily tasks in medical billing?

 A: Training for the exam helped me to incorporate and enhance my knowledge in the different aspects of medical billing, such as billing regulations, HIPAA and compliance issues, case analysis, reimbursement procedures, etc. It continues to help me in navigating the complex process of medical billing and solving issues that I come across on a daily basis.
 It also serves as an additional source of materials to train new employees.